Five Questions to Ask About The Financial Reports

 · Balance Sheet.
 Also known as Statement of Financial Position.
 This report shows the assets, liabilities and equity of an organisation at a particular point in time.

-· Cash Flow Statement.
-Can also be referred to as a Statement of Cash Flows.
-This report shows the changes in cash levels during the reporting period.
+· Cash Flow Forecast.
+This document shows the changes in cash levels during the reporting period and cash flow estimates into the future (usually on a 12 months rolling basis).
 Cash is king.

 3. What does each line item mean?

 Each organisation has its own ‘chart of accounts’.
-Basically a list of the various “buckets” that it allocates each expenditure to (i.e. ‘Telephone Bills’ could be allocated to the ‘Office Expenses’ account; and ‘Rent’ could be allocated to the ‘Occupancy Costs’ account).
+Basically a list of the various “buckets” that it allocates each expenditure to (for example, ‘Telephone Bills’ could be allocated to the ‘Office Expenses’ account; and ‘Rent’ could be allocated to the ‘Occupancy Costs’ account).

-As you will begin to see, each organisation has its own vocabulary and acronyms.
+As you will begin to see, each organisation has its own chart of accounts, and vocabulary and acronyms.
 Ask for a guide or glossary to these terms so that you can quickly come up to speed with and understand the information you are given.

 4. Are there any warning signs?